This is our guide to renting pocket WiFi in Taiwan so that you can stay connected online during your travels.

 …but you gotta do what you gotta do to keep your man happy right?

-So, when arriving in a new place, the first thing we HAVE to do (to prevent the infamous Stefan tantrums breaking out) is to make sure he has a way of staying online at all times.
+So, when arriving in a new place, the first thing we HAVE to do (to prevent the infamous Stefan tantrums from breaking out) is to make sure he has a way of staying online at all times.
 We normally buy a new local SIM card, but recently, whilst traveling through Taiwan, we've found that investing in pocket WiFi devices is much better.

 For starters, it means your phone can still be locked to your home contract, whereas SIM cards require you to have an unlocked phone.
 It can also work out cheaper as data is unlimited (compared to SIM card data packages), and it means you can connect all your devices to it, so if you're traveling as a group, everyone can stay connected.